varigence/docs/bimlflex/implementation-guides/ssis-on-prem-sql-server.md

 1. Create a Virtual Hub as a Staged Query for the Culture column on from the staged `[awlt].[ProductModelProductDescription]` table
 1. Create BDV database and tables using BimlStudio script
 1. Build SSIS Packages for the target version
-1. Test Deployment of database artifacts through the SSDT project
+1. Deploy database artifacts through the SSDT project
 1. Test run SSIS packages and validate the data that is loaded to the RDV
-1. Validate logging happening in BimlCatalog
-1. Make changes to the source database (inserts, updates, and deletes), rerun load packages, and validate that those changes are loaded as expected
-1. Validate that the metadata is populated as expected

 ### Configure the RDV Project